RobertoStev/Spring-Boot-and-Angular-student-management-system/README.md

 ![Screenshot 2024-02-12 084041](https://github.com/RobertoStev/Spring-Boot-and-Angular-student-management-system/assets/65564783/e5229b2c-1b30-431c-a8fc-f8d9eac246ce)

 <p> For each student in the student list in the Actions column we have button Update.
-When click on it we will be redirected to this URL: http://localhost:4200/update-student/{id}
+When click on it we will be redirected to this URL: http://localhost:4200/update-student/{id} <br>
-id is the Path/URL parameter and represents the id of the student for whom we have clicked the Update button.
+The {id} is the Path/URL parameter and represents the id of the student for whom we have clicked the Update button.

 When we get redirected to the update URL we will see a prepopulated form with the date for the sutdent with the id that we have send.
 Here is an example how that looks when we click the Update button for student with id 1 </p>